WeasyPrint 0.41 depends on:

 with pip and need to be installed from your platform’s packages.

-lxml and CFFI can, but you’d still need their own dependencies.
+CFFI can, but you’d still need their own dependencies.

 the dependencies otherwise.